 According to Occidental College political science professor Isaac Hale, an expert on Golden State proposition politics, the prospects of owning a big piece of the sports betting market in the nation’s largest state are well worth the cost.

 “A big part of the insight as to why these propositions are so expensive is that $300 million is a drop in the bucket compared to the expected sports betting revenue that will be generated in California,” Hale said.

-- Taxpayers Against Special Interest Monopolies: Made up of card rooms and bars that offer some gambling, raising more than $38.9 million to oppose Prop 26.
+- Taxpayers Against Special Interest Monopolies: Made up of card rooms and bars that offer some gambling, raising almost $40.2 million to oppose Prop 26.
 The committee is concerned about language in Prop 26 that would allow tribes to directly sue card rooms over alleged violations of state gambling laws.

 Historical context and confusing math